pyglet/pyglet/doc/programming_guide/resources.rst

 suitable for writing arbitray data, such as save files.
 The directory used follows the operating system's convention:

-* ``~/.config/ApplicationName/`` on Linux (depends on `XDG_DATA_HOME` environment variable).
+* ``~/.local/share/ApplicationName/`` on Linux (depends on `XDG_DATA_HOME` environment variable).
 * ``$HOME\Application Settings\ApplicationName`` on Windows
 * ``~/Library/Application Support/ApplicationName`` on Mac OS X

-The returned directory name is not guaranteed to exist -- it is the application's responsibility to create it.
+The returned directory names are not guaranteed to exist -- it is the application's responsibility to create them.
 The following example opens a high score list file for a game called "SuperGame" into the data directory::

     import os